 TWO: pivoting around a paw target (perch work).
 This is also known as rear end awareness and is the most important and useful behaviour that you can train your dog to do in my professional opinion, aside from the fact that it helps strengthen your dogs muscles.

 Your dog will have her paws on a low platform and learn to walk with the back feet around it.
 This is extremely useful in helping to strengthen the muscles because the legs are moving sideways.

 This teaches the dog to learn to pay attention to what her back legs are doing – something most dogs don’t do.
 This may have helped prevent AJ’s injury as it was this movement, or the LACK of ability to do it that caused her to move incorrectly and thus tear her ACL.

 THREE: flexing each rear leg in turn.
 This can be done by teaching a dog to stand on a wobble board.
 It can also be done by walking your dog up the stairs.

 The dog needs to take each step one by one rather than leaping up a whole bunch at a time.
 The wobble board does more or less the same thing – flexes and strengthens the back leg muscles one after the other.

-With regards to one of our other dogs, Emmett, an Australian Shepherd, I was able to heal his partial ACL tear (he was diagnosed by the vet in a thorough physical exam) by using the above methods under her guidance, starting out with complete rest of the affected leg for 8 weeks.
+With regards to one of our other dogs, Emmett, an Australian Shepherd, I was able to heal his almost complete ACL tear (he was diagnosed by the vet in a thorough physical exam and surgery was recommended) by using the above methods under her guidance, starting out with complete rest of the affected leg for 8 weeks.
 Emmett got his injury by slipping on the floor in the house trying to run around a corner too fast (turning the body while the knee stayed in one place)

-Emmett can now run and play normally and does not get a limp or get sore afterwards.
-This will not be the result for every dog with this issues, but improvements would likely be made anyway to help quality of life.
+Emmett can now run and play normally AND play disc and does not get a limp or get sore afterwards.
+This will not be the result for every dog with this issues, but some improvements would likely be made anyway to help quality of life.